sathia27/sathia27.github.com/_posts/2020-02-16-hello-clojure.md

 My majority of my experience is with Ruby, even though I have hands on with Node.js, PHP, Python and Java.

 I have always worked with Object oriented paradigm.
-I love to work with different programing language, This time I chose Functional paradigm.
+I love to work with different programming language, This time I chose Functional paradigm.

 Even ruby, Python or Java gives you way to write Functional way, But you might not able to write full functional code over there.
 Or library you chose will not allow you to write functional code as well.